Part 4: Appendices¶

 a programming language: I/O, errors, collections, etc. For example, the

-monad is defined as
+option monad is defined as

 module OptionMonad = struct